 Tor / Onion Over VPN

-This is a popular option that is often native to some VPN software.
+This is a popular option that is often native to some VPN services.
 You’ll find advanced connections that give you the option to route your VPN connection through the Tor network.

-The other option that I like more is a decentralized VPN, or dVPN for short.
+The final option that I like more is a decentralized VPN, or dVPN for short.

-This is a fascinating new technology that combines the speed and control of a VPN with the privacy and decentralization of Tor.
+This is a fascinating technology that combines the speed and control of VPN servers with the privacy and decentralization of Tor.
+You’re still hiding your IP address and encrypting the online traffic, but you’re doing so without a centralized service in the middle.

-It’s also run by a network of volunteer nodes, but since they get paid for the bandwidth they provide using crypto, there’s an understandable incentive for the growth of the network.
+It’s also run by a network of volunteer nodes, but since they get paid for the bandwidth they provide using crypto, there’s an understandable incentive for the growth of these virtual private networks.

 I use a service like Mysterium Network as my preferred dVPN and while it’s still a technology in its infancy, it has performed well for me.

-I’m not here to declare a winner between Tor vs VPN or to tell you that you need to use one over the other.
-What I hope is that you now have a basic understanding of how they work and what they are best used for.
+Ultimately, I’m not here to declare a winner between Tor vs VPN or to tell you that you need to use one over the other to secure your internet connection.